pagkly/Zed/Investopedia3/How Codes of Ethics Work.md

 A code of ethics is a guide of principles designed to help professionals conduct business honestly and with integrity.
 A code of ethics document may outline the mission and values of the business or organization, how professionals are supposed to approach problems, the ethical principles based on the organization's core values, and the standards to which the professional is held.

-A code of ethics, also referred to as an "ethical code," may encompass areas such as [business ethics](https://www.investopedia.com/terms/b/business-ethics.asp), a code of professional practice, and an employee code of conduct.
+A code of ethics, also referred to as an "ethical code," may encompass areas such as [[business ethics]](https://www.investopedia.com/terms/b/business-ethics.asp), a code of professional practice, and an employee code of conduct.

 ### Key Takeaways